The Advisory Board supports and challenges the Director General in VATT’s strategic development

 From left to right: Laura Hartman, Risto Murto, Marjo Bruun, Otto Toivanen, Panu Poutvaara, Tuulia Hakola-Uusitalo.

-Professor Otto Toivanen, KU Leuven and Aalto University (Chairman of the Advisory Board)
+Professor Otto Toivanen, Aalto University (Chairman of the Advisory Board)

 Director General Marjo Bruun, Statistics Finland